 We know the teaching kids gratitude is about more than just good manners, but what does that mean?
 Researchers have discovered that gratitude actually consists of four parts.
 As parents it’s helpful to know about all four of these parts of so we can encourage gratitude in our children that’s more than an an automatic please and thank you.

-What we NOTICE in our lives for which we can be grateful
+First we NOTICE something in our lives for which we can be grateful

 Younger children experience gratitude more simply than older kids.
 As they get older and their cognitive skills develop they’re more likely to engage with all four parts.

-So while a toddler may simply be excited when his aunt brings cookies, an older child might realize how thoughtful it was that his aunt remembered his favorite kind of cookie, and can understand that she brought him cookies to express her love.
+So while a toddler may simply feel excited when his aunt brings cookies, an older child might feel excited and also think about how thoughtful it was that his aunt remembered his favorite kind of cookie, and can understand that she brought him cookies to express her love.
 His gratitude is thereby deepened as he can understand more about it.
 The toddler might say thank you out of prompting or habit.
 The older child may say thank you out of truly feeling that gratitude.

-Here are some simple ways to teach gratitude to a child for each of the four parts:
+Here are some simple ways to teach gratitude to a child though your conversations.
+There are gratitude prompts for each of the four parts:

-- Notice: get in the habit of noticing happy or beautiful moments.
+- Notice: Awareness is the first step!
+Get in the habit of noticing happy or beautiful moments.
 State these out loud.

 - Do: Encourage actions such as writing thank you cards, saying thank you and volunteering to help others.